Myterian/ExtensionMethods/README.md

 # ExtensionMethods
-A collection of handy methods and classes for various areas of the Flax Engine
+A collection of handy methods and classes for the Flax Engine